-POLICY ENV11: FLOOD RISK RESILIENCE - Development proposals within the areas indicated as being at risk of flood in Figure 14 will be required to demonstrate that the benefit of development does not conflict with locally applicable flood mitigation strategies and infrastructure.
+POLICY ENV9: FLOOD RISK RESILIENCE

+As appropriate to their scale, nature and location, development proposals should demonstrate that the benefit of development does not conflict with locally applicable flood mitigation strategies and infrastructure.

-Proposals to construct new (or modify existing) floodwater management infrastructure (ditches, roadside gullies, retention pools, SuDS), including those within or close to the built-up area, will only be supported if they do not adversely affect sites and features of natural or historical environment significance.
+Proposals to construct new (or modify existing) floodwater management infrastructure (ditches, roadside gullies, retention pools, SuDS), including those within or close to the built-up area, will be supported if they do not adversely affect sites and features of natural or historical environment significance.

-Development proposals of one or more dwellings and/or for employment or agricultural development should demonstrate that:
+As appropriate to their scale, nature and location, development proposals of one or more dwellings and/or for employment or agricultural development should demonstrate that:

-- if in a location susceptible to flooding from rivers or surface water, no alternative site to meet the local development need is available; - its location and design respect the geology, flood risk and natural drainage characteristics of the immediate area and is accompanied by a hydrological study whose findings must be complied with in respect of design, groundworks and construction; - it includes a Surface Water Drainage Strategy which demonstrates that the proposed drainage scheme, and site layout and design, will prevent properties from flooding from surface water, including allowing for climate change effects; - the flood risk elsewhere will not be exacerbated by increased levels of surface water runoff, and that the development will not threaten other natural habitats and water systems; - its design includes, as appropriate, sustainable drainage systems (SuDS) with ongoing maintenance provision, other surface water management measures and permeable surfaces; - proposed SuDs infrastructure includes, where practicable, habitat creation comprising landscaping, access and egress for aquatic and terrestrial animals, and native species planting; and - it does not increase the risk of flooding to any third parties.
+- a) if in a location susceptible to flooding from rivers or surface water, no alternative site to meet the local development need is available; - b) its location and design respect the geology, flood risk and natural drainage characteristics of the immediate area and is accompanied by a hydrological study whose findings must be complied with in respect of design, groundworks and construction; - c) it includes a Surface Water Drainage Strategy which demonstrates that the proposed drainage scheme, and site layout and design, will prevent properties from flooding from surface water, including allowing for climate change effects; - d) the flood risk elsewhere will not be exacerbated by increased levels of surface water runoff, and that the development will not threaten other natural habitats and water systems; - e) its design includes, as appropriate, sustainable drainage systems (SuDS) with ongoing maintenance provision, other surface water management measures and permeable surfaces; - proposed SuDs infrastructure includes, where practicable, habitat creation comprising landscaping, access and egress for aquatic and terrestrial animals, and native species planting; and - g) it does not increase the risk of flooding to any third parties.

-C Sustainability
+9. Sustainability

-Nether Langwith is located within the county of Nottinghamshire and within the non-metropolitan district of Bassetlaw.
+- 9.1.
+Nether Langwith is located within the county of Nottinghamshire and within the nonmetropolitan district of Bassetlaw.
 It sits alongside the Parish of Langwith across the border in the county of Derbyshire and the non-metropolitan district of Bolsover.
-Nether Langwith is so close, the boundary between the two villages runs parallel along the centre of Portland Road; with the east side being in Nottinghamshire and the west side in Derbyshire.

-Nether Langwith is the oldest settlement in the area, with evidence dating back well before medieval times.
+Nether Langwith is so close, the boundary between the two villages runs parallel along the centre of Portland Road; with the east side being in Nottinghamshire and the west side in Derbyshire. - 9.2.
+Nether Langwith is the oldest settlement in the area, with evidence dating back well before medieval times. - 9.3.
 The settlements of Langwith and Whaley Thorns were created over the last 100 years to service Langwith Colliery; the housing here was originally back-to-back terrace houses, known as the pit rows.
 During its operation, many community facilities from miners' welfare associations, doctors, sporting clubs, shops, allotments, churches and schools were built.
-The Colliery closed in 1978.
+The Colliery closed in 1978. - 9.4.
 Nether Langwith has very few of its own facilities, however as Langwith still retains some of its sports clubs, doctors, churches, shops and schools, Nether Langwith residents can benefit from these.

-1. Community facilities
+Community facilities